 Group Encrypted Transport VPN (GETVPN) is deployed to safeguard data in transit.
-As a transactional system, it does not have a database hence there's no measure to protect data at rest.
+This transactional system does not have a database hence, no measure needed to protect data at rest.

 2.3b If the system is collecting, processing, or retaining Social Security Numbers, are there additional protections in place to protect SSNs?